spine-tools/ines-spec-brightway/README.md

     * Activate the environment with "conda activate env_bw25"
 * Pandas (if `create_xlsx_lca_data_report = True` in `config.py`)
 * Energy system model input
-  * Currently, the tool has only been tested with the North European model (https://github.com/vttresearch/north_european_model)
+  * Currently, the tool only supports the North European model (https://github.com/vttresearch/north_european_model)
-  * Needs to converted into an `.sqlite` file in ines-spec format
+  * The inputData file needs to converted into `.sqlite` in ines-spec format
 * Optional: Activity Browser
   * Useful for searching activities and quickly checking their emissions
   * Does NOT work in the bw25_env.yml environment (requires Brightway 2)